Skip to main content

 • your landlord's name and address

-• your name, and names of all other tenants if you have a joint tenancy
+• the names of all other tenants if you have a joint tenancy

-If you rent a room in a shared property, you should have your own agreement with only your name on it.
+If you rent a room in a shared house, you should have your own agreement.

 Other people who live with you

-You cannot usually sublet your home to another tenant but you can let other people live with you as long as the property is not overcrowded.
+You can usually let other people live with you while you are the tenant as long as your home is not overcrowded.

-You should still ask your landlord before anyone moves in if your agreement says you must.
-Sometimes the landlord's insurance company or mortgage lender asks for this to be put in the tenancy agreement.
+You should ask your landlord before anyone moves in if your agreement says you have to.
+Sometimes a landlord's insurance company or mortgage lender asks for this to be in the tenancy agreement.

 Visitors and overnight guests